 If your varicose veins are causing problems, they can be removed through surgical and non-surgical techniques.

-Your GP will ask about your general health and how your varicose veins symptoms are affecting you.
+Your GP will ask about your general health and how your symptoms are affecting you.
 They may discuss what causes varicose veins and provide lifestyle advice about ways to relieve your symptoms, including:

-A vascular surgeon will examine your affected veins and may send you for an ultrasound scan to locate the damaged valves in your varicose veins.
+Your surgeon will examine your affected veins and may send you for an ultrasound scan to locate the damaged valves in your varicose veins.

-Varicose veins treatment involves closing off and destroying the affected veins.
+Treatment involves closing off and destroying the affected veins.
 There are several surgical techniques and innovations that can be used to remove varicose veins, including:

 Other treatments include:

 Your doctor will discuss which surgical treatment is best for you.
 This will depend on your general health and the size, shape and severity of your varicose veins.

 Varicose veins prevent proper blood flow, which can cause complications.
 Although most people with varicose veins do not develop complications.
 If complications do occur, this is usually several years after the first varicose veins appear.